The Book of Job

 6-In the New Testament, James 5:11 mentions Job as a figure of spiritual perseverance just like Abraham, Rahab and Elijah.

 And all these characters were identified as real factual historical figures.

 7-The ending of the story of Job gives detailed information about his life after his trial.

-The Lord gave him 10 other children and he lived 140 years where he saw 4 generations of his children (Job 42:12-16).
-Such detail is not found in parables.
+The Lord gave him 10 other children and he lived additional 140 years where he saw 4 generations of his children (Jb.
+42:12-16).
+Such details are not found in parables.

-Therefore, based on the above we may conclude that the book of Job was a true story and not a fictional one.
-The Lord allowed the devil to literally try Job in order that Job’s tested faith might vindicate God’s judgment of Job’s honesty.
-God never forsook Job, and when Job showed his faithfulness, God rewarded him many fold (Job 42:12, 16).
+Therefore, based on the above, we may conclude that the Book of Job was a true story and not a fictional one.
+The Lord allowed the devil to literally try Job in order that his tested faith might vindicate God’s judgment of Job’s honesty.
+God never forsook Job, and when Job showed his faithfulness, God rewarded him many fold (Jb.
+42:12, 16).